Kawsher/C_Programms/README.md

 # C_Programms
-This is my first repository.
+Here is my all C program, which i had practice for learning c language.